leosartaj/build-yocto/README.md

 - [build-yocto-dev](build-yocto-dev/) => Development environment for building image using yocto.
 - [build-yocto-warrior](build-yocto-warrior/) => Ready to build environment with warrior release source code.
+- [build-yocto-rpi](build-yocto-rpi/) => Ready to build environment with warrior release source code and meta raspberrypi layer